 About the program

-The Mono Basin Outdoor Education Center program connects Los Angeles youth with the source of their water through multi-day trips to Mono Lake that focus on watershed education through hands-on learning and stewardship activities.
+The Mono Basin Outdoor Education Center (OEC) program connects Los Angeles youth with the source of their water through multi-day trips to Mono Lake that focus on watershed education through hands-on learning and stewardship activities.
 Through a combination of curriculum-based education, outdoor activities, and restoration projects, the OEC program teaches participants about watersheds and ways they can be impacted by human activities.

 OEC program mission